 There are certain health risks associated with green apples, especially for guinea pigs.
 The following are some of these risks that you need to know:

-- Excess sugars.
-Green apples tend to have a lot of sugars in them.
-This may affect the health of your cavy and even lead to complications in its body.
-Sometimes you may also notice when your pet has overeaten too much sugar-heavy food by them throwing up or through diarrhea.
-If you see such difficulties, you need to stop the feeding process and offer plenty of water for it to drink.
+- Green apples tend to have a lot of sugar in them.
+This may affect the health of your guinea pigs and even lead to some health complications in their body.
+They will get symptoms like throwing up or diarrhea.

-- The seeds are dangerous.
-Green apple seeds can lead to complications in your guinea pig due to the presence of a potent poison known as cyanide.
-Eating too many of these seeds can cost the life of your cavy.
-Besides, guinea pigs cannot feed on any form of seeds because of a possible choking hazard.
+- Green apple seeds can cause serious problems to your guinea pigs due to the presence of a potent poison known as cyanide in the seeds.
+Eating too many of these seeds can be fatal for your cavy.
+Besides, guinea pigs should not eat any type of food that contains seeds because of a possible choking hazard.

 Quick Facts on Green Apples